miles-w-3/BoardGames/README.md

 # BoardGames(Chess)
-A project to build virtual board games in java, starting with chess.This is a side project I work on and will add features to in my downtime.
+A project to build virtual board games in java, starting with chess.
+This is a side project I work on and will add features to in my downtime.
+I became interested in this project because it offers a chance to practice implementation of the MVC design and helps me remain familiar with java as I branch out into different languages.
+Additionally, I was drawn to chess because the rules have been fully defined, allowing me to focus on programming without worrying about making game design choices.

 ## Progress log
 Summer 2020 - Created model, controller and view